The Legal Bits

 Your official certificate of marriage must be witnessed by two people.
 It doesn’t matter who they are, as long as they are over 18.
 We can include this part in the ceremony or at another stage after the wedding.

-You will sign your marriage certificates with your current name and usual signature that you have provided to me.
+You will sign your marriage certificates with your current name and the usual signature that you have provided to me on the Notice of Intended Marriage.